vitamin nature research project / january 2018

 HARVARD'S CENTRE FOR HEALTH & THE GLOBAL ENVIRONMENT STUDY: THE IMPACT OF GREEN BUILDINGS ON COGNITIVE FUNCTION

-AMAZON'S BIOPHILIC OFFICE SPHERES IN DOWNTOWN SEATTLE WITH 40,000 PLANTS - DESIGNED TO INCREASE STAFF ATTENTION SPAN, PRODUCTIVITY & CREATIVITY WHILE REDUCING STRESS
+AMAZON'S BIOPHILIC OFFICE SPHERES IN DOWNTOWN SEATTLE - DESIGNED TO INCREASE STAFF ATTENTION SPAN, PRODUCTIVITY & CREATIVITY WHILE REDUCING STRESS

 HUMAN SPACES: THE IMPACT OF BIOPHILIC DESIGN IN THE WORKPLACE (2015) - IMPROVED PRODUCTIVITY, WELL-BEING AND CREATIVITY